kisonecat/ximera-ios/converter/INTSTALLATION.md

 endif
 ```

-Note: mupdf should be put inside Ximera/converter and thirdparty should be inside ximera/converter/mupdf

-4) To run extract and slice ruby files

-Both files take one pdf file.
-Here we are using transIdeaEg.pdf file to run it.
+At this point you should be ready to run extract.rb and slice.rb.